 Lydia moved to Los Angeles shortly after college and worked in feature development, distribution, event planning and celebrity journalism.
 On the road to becoming a staff writer for a half-hour streaming comedy, she performed with Monkey Butler Improv, the Loft Ensemble Theatre, and came as close as she could to living out her dream of “going to the Fame school” when she studied acting at Stella Adler Academy of Acting and Theatre.

 Ballet has remained a constant in her life and in very L.A. fashion, eventually lead to her becoming an aerial Lyra and pole instructor.
 The lives and struggles of performers are motifs that often surface in Lydia’s work.
 She’s also deeply committed to writing about women and people of color exuding excellence in atypical spaces, carving out new platforms for themselves, and living up to adjectives beyond “sassy.”
 Lydia usually writes in the dramedy/comedy space and has several TV pilots and feature samples in that area.
-She also loves and writes historical dramas, one of which scored an "8" on the Blacklist, was a quarterfinalist in the 2021 ScreenCraft TV Pilot Competition, secured her place in the 2021 Blacklist/WIF Episodic Lab, and is a current finalist in the 2022 ATX Festival Pitch Competition.
+She also loves and writes historical dramas, one of which scored an "8" on the Blacklist, was a quarterfinalist in the 2021 ScreenCraft TV Pilot Competition, secured her place in the 2021 Blacklist/WIF Episodic Lab, and was a finalist in the 2022 ATX Festival Pitch Competition.

 When Lydia isn’t writing or trying to find her light in front of a camera, she’s often painting, crocheting, watching reruns of Gilmore Girls or Girlfriends, drinking ceremonial matcha, or being the obnoxious vegan who requests all of the substitutions at brunch.